 Over two million people in the United States are diagnosed with epilepsy, a syndrome marked by recurrent seizures.
 As a result of new medical and surgical advances, freedom from seizures is now a realistic possibility for most patients with epilepsy.

-Since 1977, Augusta University's Comprehensive Epilepsy Program has been a nationally recognized referral center and has performed almost 1,200 epilepsy-related surgeries.
+Since 1977, our epilepsy team has been discovering and delivering the highest levels of treatment and management to our patients.
+Augusta University's Epilepsy Center is a nationally recognized referral center and has performed almost 1,200 epilepsy-related surgeries.

 Why Choose Us

 We offer one of the most comprehensive epilepsy programs in the country.
 AU Health's Epilepsy Center was the first in Georgia or South Carolina to be recognized by the National Association of Epilepsy Centers as a medical, surgical Level 4 Epilepsy Center, the highest possible designation.
 It serves as a national referral center for treating the most complex epilepsy cases.

 Did you know